electron/electron/docs/api/extensions.md

 > **Note:** Electron does not support arbitrary Chrome extensions from the
 > store, and it is a **non-goal** of the Electron project to be perfectly
 > compatible with Chrome's implementation of Extensions.
+Extensions using Manifest V2.

 ## Loading extensions